xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 ---
 layout: post
 title: How to programmatically interact with a KNX smart home system
+excerpt: "Interacting with a KNX system isn't always easy.
+This article shows how to write programs that switch lights and why you might want to do that.
+It also shows some demos of programs I use that interact with KNX."
 ---

 ***Note**: This article is basically a guide on what I had to figure out on my own when interacting programmatically with a KNX system.
 Some things can be very dependent on how your setup works.
 I'm also not a KNX expert in any way, much of this stuff was found by "trial and error" instead of reading kind of outdated documentation.*